-Some of his representative antitrust matters include:
+Some of his representative antitrust and intellectual property matters include:

-- Mastercard Incorporated - Ken has represented Mastercard for twenty years in a series of government and private antitrust actions.
-He is lead counsel for Mastercard in the so-called “Interchange” multidistrict litigation brought by putative classes of U.S. merchants, as well as in related individual actions brought by nearly 100 of the largest merchants in the U.S., challenging payment card “interchange” fees and certain rules governing merchants’ acceptance of payment cards.
-He is currently representing the company in three related antitrust class actions brought on behalf of independent ATM operators and two groups of ATM consumers challenging ATM access fee non-discrimination rules.
+- Mastercard Incorporated – Ken has represented Mastercard for 20 years in a series of government and private antitrust actions.
+He is lead counsel for Mastercard in the so-called “interchange” multidistrict litigation brought by putative classes of U.S. merchants, as well as in related opt-out actions brought by nearly 100 of the largest merchants in the U.S., challenging payment card “interchange” fees and certain rules governing merchants’ acceptance of payment cards.
+He is currently representing the company in three antitrust class actions brought on behalf of independent ATM operators and two groups of ATM consumers challenging ATM access fee non-discrimination rules.
 He also represents the company in defense of an antitrust class action brought on behalf of U.S. merchants alleging that major payments networks, together with card-issuing banks, conspired to shift fraud costs for certain card transactions from the issuing banks onto merchants in connection with the roll-out of EMV-chip cards in the U.S. Ken has further defended the company in civil investigations and lawsuits brought by the United States; in private suits brought by competitors under the Sherman Act; against class action merchant complaints of alleged tying of credit and debit products; and against claims brought by classes of indirect purchasers in more than 20 states.

 - Citigroup Inc. – Ken is defending Citigroup Inc. and certain affiliates in an ongoing multidistrict putative class action filed in November 2015, alleging that Citi and various other banks conspired to reduce potential competition in interest rate swap trading and to raise prices for purchasers of the swaps.
 The consolidated action includes a putative class of purchasers of the interest rate swaps and individual plaintiffs who allegedly attempted to launch a competitive form of interest rate swap trading.

-- Morgan Stanley - Ken represents Morgan Stanley in a class action alleging that primary dealers in the auction market for debt instruments issued by the U.S. Treasury conspired to rig the auctions and manipulate the pricing of Treasury bills, notes, bonds and derivative products.
-Forty-five separate complaints have been filed so far.
-We have been selected by the 22 defendants (each of whom is separately represented by a major law firm) to serve on the defense steering committee and liaise with the plaintiffs and the court, and we are the architects of the motion to dismiss that is currently being drafted.
+- Morgan Stanley – Ken represents Morgan Stanley in a class action alleging that primary dealers in the auction market for debt instruments issued by the U.S. Treasury conspired to rig the auctions and manipulate the pricing of Treasury bills, notes, bonds and derivative products.

-- Cartel Matters - Ken regularly represents U.S., Japanese and European companies in DOJ and state AG antitrust investigations.
-He has, for example, represented a major European bank in an investigation related to alleged bid rigging on municipal bonds; a major financial institution in the foreign exchange investigation; a U.S. corporation in the transportation industry; a Japanese manufacturer of high technology glass products; and a European carbon manufacturer.
+- Cartel Matters – Ken regularly represents U.S., Japanese and European companies in DOJ and state AG antitrust investigations.
+He has, for example, represented a major European bank in an investigation related to alleged bid rigging concerning municipal bonds; a major financial institution in the foreign exchange investigation; a U.S. corporation in the transportation industry; a Japanese manufacturer of high technology glass products; and a European carbon manufacturer.
 Ken has served as global coordinating counsel for clients facing investigations by competition authorities in the U.S., Canada, Mexico, Japan, Korea, Brazil, the UK and the EU.

-- AIG - Ken successfully defended AIG against RICO and antitrust class action claims related to alleged bid-rigging of insurance contracts in all lines of commercial of insurance.
+- AIG - Ken successfully defended AIG against RICO and antitrust class action claims related to alleged bid-rigging of insurance contracts in all lines of commercial insurance.

-- Automotive Technology Patent Litigation - Ken successfully defended more than 15 automotive manufacturers and their suppliers in district court and the Federal Circuit against patent infringement claims related to side impact air bag sensors.
+- Automotive Technology Patent Litigation – Ken successfully defended more than 15 automotive manufacturers and their suppliers in district court and the Federal Circuit against patent infringement claims related to side impact airbag sensors.